This page contains all the articles that were uploaded in February 2011, chronologically sorted, from old to new.

 The songs are on an acetate

-disc and without going to much into detail we can simply say that an
+disc and without going too much into detail we can simply say that

 made to last and every time a needle reads the groove the acetate is

 gradually but irrecoverably damaged.
 Bands and producers often used